FCA panel calls for radical fund management reform on costs

-LONDON A panel that advises the Financial Conduct Authority (FCA) has suggested that money managers be asked to disclose the full cost they charge to manage a total of 5 trillion pounds of capital in Britain.
+LONDON Nov 17 A panel that advises the Financial Conduct Authority (FCA) has suggested that money managers be asked to disclose the full cost they charge to manage a total of 5 trillion pounds ($7.82 trillion) of capital in Britain.

 The Financial Services Consumer Panel said money managers could be required to come up with a single annual charge.
 All other costs currently charged by them directly from the fund would be borne by the investment management firm.